swichers/dndbeyond-screen/README.md

 symfony serve
 ```

-If not using the Symfony CLI then you must configure your webserver to point to the project folder.
-After the site is accessible, open it in your browser.
+If you are not using the Symfony CLI then you must set up whichever webserver you plan on using.
+Running `composer install` should also build the required frontend assets for the project.
+After the project has finished building, and the site is accessible, open it in your browser.

 ## Usage